Verizon Customer Abuse: A Complaint and Cautionary Tale

 By the way, on December 16, 2011, I called Cox and inquired about High Speed Internet.
 Young, polite, and well trained, the Cox customer service guy explained the service tiers and promotions.
 He told me which package was most popular, and which would be the best deal for me.
 He told me about equipment options and pricing, and gave me deals on the installation and wireless router.
 And the cable guy would be there tomorrow between 1 and 3 PM to hook everything up.
 Wow, I thought, I'll believe it when I see it.
 Sure enough, the Cox cable guy showed up when he was supposed to: "We're going to have your high speed Internet up and running before I leave today."
 About 45 minutes later, everything was set up and working as advertised.
 For the same price that Verizon tried to extort from me, I now had fifteen times the speed (46 Mbps vs. 3 Mbps).
 Pingtest.com confirmed that I now had an A- quality connection with Cox, compared to the D- quality third-world connection I had with Verizon.
 And my first Cox bill?
 Exactly what the guy said it would be.
 And only one account number.
 Verizon – it feels so good when it stops.

 Read thousands of other Verizon customer abuse horror stories on the consumer websites below.
 On the home page search for "˜Verizon'.
 If that doesn't work, Google "˜Verizon' and the site name (e.g., "Verizon complaintsboard").
 The number of Verizon complaints posted is shown for the most popular websites.

 verizonpathetic.com (links to many VZ complaint websites, lawsuits, and articles)

 www.yelp.com (17 for "˜Verizon Communications Headquarters' in NY)

 hissingkitty.com (small but excellent new site)

-Review about: Verizon Cell Phone Upgrade.
+Product or Service Mentioned: Verizon Cell Phone Upgrade.